vbenavente/data-structures/README.md

 ## Radix Sort
 - implement radix sort in python
 - a non-comparative integer sorting algorithm
-- sorts data with integer keys by grouping keys by the individual digits which share the same significant position and value
+- sorts data with integer keys
+- groups keys by the individual digits which share the same significant position and value
+- this is a least significant digit radix sort, it is a stable, not in-place algorithm

 ### Cited Sources
   - https://github.com/welliam/data-structures/blob/traversal/src/adjacency_list.py